 Want to help families who cannot afford to purchase the Expanding College Opportunity resources?
 Donate to Stan’s Expanding College Opportunity Book and Student Workbook fund.

 Short Bio of Stanley B. Lemons

-- UCLA Anderson School, M.B.A., Los Angeles, CA
+- UCLA Anderson Graduate School of Management, M.B.A., Los Angeles, CA

 - Amherst College, B.A, Amherst, MA